sam-cto/website/exampleSite/content/english/_index.md

       risk of human error.
   - name: " Scalability"
     icon: fas fa-arrow-up
-    content: SAM provides a scalable platform on which a company can expand its AM operations.
+    content: SAM provides a scalable platform which enables your company to expand its Additive Manufacturing operations and grow from small to industrial 3D printer farms.
   - name: Value For Money
     icon: fas fa-heart
     content: SAM helps save time and ressources